Backhanded compliments can come from your friends’ mouths without them even knowing it.

-Ignore it.
-Life’s too short to address every affront especially if it was unintentional.
+Please ignore it.
+Life’s too short of addressing every affront, especially if it was unintentional.

 Provide a partial thanks for the portion of the statement that was complimentary.
 Accomplish this by repeating that portion or paraphrasing and saying thanks for that.

 Address the insult directly by calling it out and expressing appreciation in a sarcastic tone.
 Note: be careful with this approach.

 Respond in kind to the insult with witty humor of your own.